 on all four rims.

 To kick it up further another notch, you can consider waxing the rims.
-They will lock in the shine,
+This will lock in the shine,

-promise, we are not trying to rob you of your money.
-Just giving the best advice possible.)
+(We promise, we are not trying to rob you of your money.
+Just giving you the best advice possible!)

 To obtain the best possible results out of chrome polish, make sure that it does not contain smelling